 These routes connect the main Boise State campus, Lusk Street and downtown Boise.
 The Orange goes clockwise allowing timely travel from CCP to ENGR while the gray goes counter-clockwise providing quicker travel from ENGR to CCP.
 Exact route and estimated timing can be found at shuttle.boisestate.edu.
 This site shows a live view of shuttle locations during operation hours.

 Valley Regional Transit

 City Center Plaza sits on top of the subterranean Main Street Station, the central hub for the Valleyride bus system.
 This provides an excellent opportunity for students living near Valleyride bus stops to use public transportation directly to City Center Plaza.
 Students planning to use this service should visit the Transportation and Parking Office, located in the front of the Student Union Building, to obtain a bus sticker for the student ID cards.
-This will provide them free access to the Valleyride bus system.
+The CS admin office at CCP 364 may also have stickers available.
+This will provide free access to the Valleyride bus system.
 Find out if this is a good option for you at http://www.valleyride.org/.

 Beyond normal on-campus parking options (starting at $118/yr), there is limited availability for parking at downtown garages ($600/yr) with cross parking available on main campus.
-An addition Computer Science Health Sciences Riverside option is available ($354/yr).
-In order to be able to purchase either of these special downtown options, you must complete the CS Student Parking Survey/Wait list form.
+In order to be able to check availability and purchase this special downtown option, please email firstname.lastname@example.org expressing your interest and including your ID #.
 Additional parking options include ParkBOI.
 On-campus parking is also a reasonable option due to the shuttle (see above).